 Doccia fredda in Italian can mean either cold shower or wet blanket, depending on the context.

 La notizia è arrivata come una doccia fredda.

 Meteor shower is another word that doesn’t translate well into Italian.
 We actually say sciame di meteore, which means “meteor swarm”!

 And baby shower in Italian… translates to baby shower.
 It is borrowed from English and is a masculine noun.

 The baby shower

-As we’ve seen, people who want to relax can also take a bath, translated as fare un bagno in Italian.
+As we’ve seen, people who want to relax can also take a bath, which in Italian translates as fare un bagno.
 Bagno is a masculine noun.

 In questo bagno manca una doccia.